-Overall beam, prismatic coefficient, the characteristic forward location of the centre of gravity, the piercing bow, and the chambered deck are all retained.
+Overall beam, prismatic coefficient, the characteristic forward location of the centre of gravity, the piercing bow, and the cambered deck are all retained.

 The treatment of the chines has been softened as the volume distribution is maintained, but the water-shedding characteristics of the chines were found to be detrimental in some conditions.